Split Squat

 Split Squat Instructions

-- Lower your body down until your right thigh is parallel to the ground and your left knee is hovering just above the floor.
+- Descend until the back knee is just above the floor.

 Split Squat Form & Visual